gdumani/private-events/README.md

 end
 ```

-## Instruction for creating an associations between the User and Event
+## Instruction for creating an association between the User and Event
 **One-To-Many Relationship**
 ```
 - To create a one-to-many association, we create User and Event databases.